 It has a blend of chamomile and jojoba oil.
 Chamomile is great for sensitive skin and it also balances sebum production.
 It helps fight infections is really good for dry itchy skin.

-Jojoba oil is really good as a hand soap as it’s non-irritanting and won’t cause allergic reactions.
+Jojoba oil is really good as a hand soap as it’s non-irritating and won’t cause allergic reactions.
 It’s also high in vitamin E which is known for promoting healthy and clear skin.

 I always think of this soap as a good all-rounder for soaps.
 It smells good, feels good, removes bacteria, leaves you feeling clean and it is a reasonable price.

-To summarise this liquid hand soap review I would say that yes, hands down Molton Brown have the best hand soaps.
+To summarise this liquid hand soap review I would say that yes, hands down Molton Brown have the best hand soap.
 Their quality is definitely superior to any other brand.

 If the cost isn’t an issue for you then go with Molton Brown!
 If you don’t want to spend £18 on every soap then I would recommend buying it for special occasions.

 Molton Brown makes you feel pampered and special which is something that everyone needs to feel from time to time:)

 Hi, I’m Hollie, and I’m passionate about everything beauty.
 Over the last decade and a half, I’ve tested thousands of products to bring you the best of the best!
 I also love bringing you fun and creative beauty looks.
 Learn more.

 Beauty profile – 35, dry, aging skin, focused on aging well with a healthy glow and natural makeup look ✨